 The staff will appreciate your willingness to be a part of the educational team.
 Teachers and support personnel will come to depend upon your assistance.

 Below is a list of helpful tips for effective volunteering:

 - Working effectively with the staff begins with letting the staff you are working with get to know you.
 In addition, it is helpful to inform personnel of the types of jobs you have an interest in doing along with the special areas of skill you bring so your services can be fully utilized. - If you've never been a school volunteer, there are many new and exciting things to learn about volunteering.
 Please be aware that some staff members have never had an opportunity to work with volunteers before.
 This will be a new experience for them as well. - Effective communication is critical in all working relationships.
 The staff will welcome your questions and comments.
 If you don't understand something, please ask. - Volunteering should be an enjoyable and rewarding job.
-If you are unhappy or concerned about an issue, discuss the situation with the school staff.
-If you have concerns about your placement and/or the job you are doing, feel free to call the Human Resources Technician at the District Office. - We all have different ways of doing things.
+If you are unhappy or concerned about an issue, discuss the situation with the school Principal. - We all have different ways of doing things.
 When you have been assigned a task, make certain you know exactly how the teacher expects the job to be done.
 Ask for clear directions and, if necessary, ask that the teacher give you samples or demonstrate how tasks are to be performed. - The opportunity to learn new skills is one of the benefits of being a school volunteer.
-Be willing to try new tasks assigned by the staff, but accept only as much responsibility as you are comfortable with. - Please arrive for your scheduled time promptly and give the staff plenty of notice when you won't be available at your scheduled time. - The staff often relies upon volunteers to do routine jobs such as preparing learning aids and organizing materials.
+Be willing to try new tasks assigned by the staff, but accept only as much responsibility as you are comfortable with. - Please arrive for your scheduled time promptly and give the staff plenty of notice when you won't be available at your scheduled time.

+• The staff often relies upon volunteers to do routine jobs such as preparing learning aids and organizing materials.
 Since volunteers are able to assist with these important tasks, teachers are free to spend more time working with students or planning for quality instruction.